Church & Dwight (CHD) Q1 2017 Results - Earnings Call Transcript

 Matthew T. Farrell - Church & Dwight Co., Inc.

 Good morning, everyone.
 Thanks for joining us today.
 I'll provide some color on the quarter, and then I'll turn the call over to Rick Dierker, our CFO.
 And when Rick is finished, we'll open the call up for questions.
-So, Q1 was a strong quarter for our company.
+So Q1 was a strong quarter for our company.
 There's lots of good news.
 Organic sales growth of 2.3%, exceeded our outlook of approximately 1% to 2% and we also exceeded our EPS outlook.

 Our global consumer business delivered organic sales growth of 2.6%, led by continued strong growth by our international consumer business.
 In the U.S., organic sales grew approximately 1%, meeting our expectations and comping a big first quarter in Q1 2016 of 5%, and six of 10 power brands grew share in the quarter.
 So, a good report card there.